How to Fix Common Toilet Problems

 Obstructed holes can be cleared using an acid-based cleaning solution.
 Use a funnel to pour the solution into the holes.
 Follow all instructions carefully when using the solution, making sure to cover yourself and ventilate the bathroom properly.

-Water Level in Tank
+Learn About the Water Level in the Tank

 The water level in your toilet tank is a crucial part of its function, as the tank continues to fill until the correct water level has been reached.
 If the water level is too high, the water might drain into the overflow tube and leak out.
 If you have noticed a leak and determined the flapper is not at fault, the water level could be the reason.